-3. Practice how to filter place and character description through a character’s viewpoint
+3. Filter place and character description through viewpoint

 One of the important functions of description in narration is that it gives us information about the viewpoint character doing the describing.

-A fearful character entering a crowded house party might describe the noise and action in terms that suggest being overwhelmed.
+A fearful character entering a nightclub might describe the noise and action in terms that suggest being overwhelmed.
 An extrovert, on the other hand, might describe exactly the same scene as exciting and energy-giving.